NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 # AWS EC2 Exercise
 In this exercise, you will get to practice interacting with an AWS ec2 instance using ssh and get to learn some new command line tools.

 1. Step 1 - Before you can connect you need to change the permissions on the key pair file that you will use to connect through ssh.
 This is done using the `chmod` command.
 Specifically, we will set the permissions level to 400, which is read permission and no other permissions.
-To do this, navigate to the location of your `.pem` file and run
+For more information about `chmod`, see [this page.](https://www.tutorialspoint.com/unix_commands/chmod.htm) To do this, navigate to the location of your `.pem` file and run

 `chmod 400 mykeys.pem`